 4) Hydrogel Soothing Pads

-These soothing little gels are a MUST have for any nursing mama!
+These soothing little gels are a MUST have for any breastfeeding mama (and highly recommended by my lactation consultant at the time)!

 In those early days, your nipples will be so sore as you adjust to breastfeeding.
 Not to mention, in the event baby is struggling with their latch, these gel pads can help you feel lots of soothing comfort until you’re able to correct their latch.